verbb/gift-voucher/docs/developers/events.md

 });
 ```

-### The `beforeSaveCode` event
+### The `beforeSaveCode` Event
-Plugins can get notified before a code is saved.
-Event handlers can prevent the code from getting sent by setting `$event->isValid` to false.
+The event that is triggered before a code is saved.
+Event handlers can prevent the code from being saved by setting `$event->isValid` to false.

 ```php
 use craft\events\ModelEvent;